 Any move towards flexible working in schools has got to be a positive thing, and practical steps to make this happen will serve us well.

-It’s genuinely good news that the government is shining a light on flexible working in schools through the recruitment and retention strategy and working closely with leaders and teachers to develop practical resources for schools on flexible work as well as a job-share service.
+It’s genuinely good news that the government is shining a light on flexible working in schools through the recruitment and retention strategy and working closely with leaders and teachers to develop practical resources for schools on flexible working.